-Answer: The Lyric Triad is a tool I created to make it easy to start writing and keep coming up with ideas whenever you need them.
+Answer: The Lyric Triad is a tool I created to make it easy to start writing and keep coming up with ideas whenever I need them.

 Then, Andrea Stolpe taught me how to do object writing a little differently.
-Instead of choosing an object, choose a place and describe the sensory details and also your own internal details, or thoughts and feelings.
+Instead of choosing an object, choose a place and describe the external sensory details plus your internal details (your thoughts and feelings).
 Adding these extra nuances to object writing got me thinking…

 I’ve seen that pattern before.
 Where was it?

-My Neuro-Linguistic Programming (NLP) Master Practitioner training.
-(Geek Alert!)
-I became a master practitioner in 2004.
-I used it to study peak performance for myself as well as my students and coaching clients.
-A big section of the training was on meta-programs.
-Meta-programs are patterns that you can find in your own thinking.
+My Neuro-Linguistic Programming (NLP) Master Practitioner training!
+(Geek Alert) I became an NLP Master Practitioner in 2004.
+I used it to study peak performance for myself and my students and coaching clients.
+An extensive section of the training was on meta-programs.
+Meta-programs are patterns that you can find in your thinking.

-Without going into a ton of detail, a major chunk of the meta-programs training was on “categories of experience.”
-The 3 categories are Content, Representational Systems, and Neuro-Logical Levels.
+Without going into a ton of detail, a significant chunk of the meta-programs training was on “categories of experience.”
+The three categories are Content, Representational Systems, and Neuro-Logical Levels.
 In regular people terms: stuff, senses, and thoughts.

 Content is the stuff you write about.
-There’s 6 classifications of content.
-Representational Systems are your senses.
-There’s 6 of them.
-Neuro-Logical Levels are categories of thinking and, you guessed it, there are 6 of them (I explain them all with detail in the Speed Songwriting System).
+There are six classifications of content.
+Representational Systems are your senses, and there are six of them.
+Neuro-Logical Levels are categories of thinking and, you guessed it, there are six of them (I explain them all with detail in the Speed Songwriting System).

-I thought to myself, why not expand on what Pat and Andrea do.
-Instead of using just an object or just a place, I could choose from any of the 6 types of content.
+I thought to myself, why not expand on what Pat and Andrea do?
+Instead of using just an object or just a place, I can choose from any of the six types of content.
 And when I want to describe any of the six types of content, I can use all six categories of sensing and all six categories of thinking!
 How can you get blocked when all you have to do is describe something in a dozen easy ways?
 You can’t!

-That’s how I came up with the idea.
-There’s a couple other amazing uses for it like lyric triad patterns, but I’ll save that for another day.
+That’s how I came up with the lyric triad.
+Of course, there are other excellent uses for it, like lyric triad patterns, but I’ll save that for another day.

-Bottom line, here’s what it’s good for.
-The lyric triad gives you something to write instantly and it gives your writing detail, depth, and drama, without ever being at a loss for words.
+The bottom line, here’s why it solves writer’s block: The lyric triad gives you something to write instantly, and it gives your writing detail, depth, and drama, without ever being at a loss for words.